MiguelLoureiro98/LM35IC/README.md

 # Installation

 The library has yet to be added to the Arduino Library Index.
 Once it is accepted, you will be able to install it using the Arduino Library Manager.
+For now, the library can be [downloaded directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).

 # Basic usage